sara-nl/clouddocs/troubleshooting/connection_problem_ubuntu1404.markdown

 ## Step by step explanation

-These steps cannot be carried out through ssh precisely because you do not have a network connection available; you must use the HPC Cloud UI browser embedded VNC client.
+These steps cannot be carried out through ssh because you do not have a network connection available.
+You must use the HPC Cloud UI browser embedded VNC client.
+You might also profit from reading our [VNC recovery access](vnc_recovery_access) page as well, which explains how to get root access to your VM without a root password.

 > **Note:**
 >